-The combined pressures of cost reduction and fuel economy enhancement have caused automotive manufacturers to concentrate their efforts on developing and employing lower cost, lighter materials.
+The combined pressures of cost reduction and fuel economy enhancement have caused automotive manufacturers to concentrate their efforts on developing and $% \left(1\right) =\left(1\right) \left(1\right) \left($ employing lower cost, lighter materials.
 As a result, plastic content in cars and light trucks has grown significantly.
-Plastics are now commonly used in such nonstructural components as interior and exterior trim, door panels, instrument panels, grilles, bumpers, duct systems, tail lights and fluid reservoirs.
+Plastics are now commonly used in such nonstructural components as interior and exterior trim, door panels, instrument panels, grilles, bumpers, duct systems, taillights and fluid reservoirs.
 Increasingly, automobile content requires large plastic injection molded assemblies for both the interior and exterior.
 For interior trim applications, substitution of plastics for other materials is largely complete, and little growth through substitution is expected.
 However, further advances in injection molding technologies are improving the performance and appearance of parts molded in reinforced thermoplastics.

 Product Requirements.
 AIH's products must conform to the increasingly exacting standards set by the North American and European OEMs.
 Product color, weatherability and durability are critical to AIH's success in developing the plastic automotive parts business; AIH's plants have been favorably rated by Ford, Chrysler, GM, Diamond Star, Isuzu, Mazda, Honda, Nissan, Rover and Jaguar with respect to their near-zero defect level in these areas.
-Because of AIH's service and quality record, near-zero customer reject rate, and its production reject rate of less than one-half of one percent, the OEMs have awarded high quality ratings to AIH.
+As a result of AIH's service and quality record, near-zero customer rejection rate, and its production rejection rate of less than one-half of one percent, the OEMs have awarded high quality ratings to AIH.